 In her spare time she runs Beacon Hills: After Dark which is primarily a Teen Wolf podcast though she hasn’t actually talked about Teen Wolf in a very long time, go figure.

 Interests include: Dylan O’Brien

 Froggy holds a Master of Science degree in Marketing and Management from Dauphine University in Paris.
-On top of covering conventions across Europe for The Geekiary, she’s a sports photographer for Our Game Magazine.
-You can find some of her work at Frog Photography.
+Before moving to Canada, she used to cover conventions across Europe for The Geekiary, now she mainly focuses on North American cons.
+She’s also a sports photographer for Our Game Magazine.

 San Antonio, Texas, USA